cartoon-raccoon/oyster/docs/scripting.md

 The only square bracket notation here is the range notation:

-Brace and glob expansions are also valid in for loops.
+Brace and glob expansions as well as command substitution are also valid in for loops.
 They expand to a list of strings accordingly.

 The variable in the loop declaration is a valid shell variable, and can be expanded:
 ```